james-geiger/writing-site/content/poetry/2022-08-22_Third Verse to Coda.md

 Maybe I’ll give thanks for a moment, to whomever or whatever will listen, for my being alive, I think.
-Or, perhaps, the mercy of a new day. --compassion
+Or, perhaps, the compassion of a new day.

 #denver-august-2022